 Capital & Tech Adoption Funding

 Adopting new technologies within your business can provide a competitive advantage.
-However, the cost to purchase the necessary equipment, training your staff on how this equipment works, and integrating it into their new workflows are daunting tasks that many B.C. businesses can’t support on their own.
-Therefore, the Canadian federal and provincial Governments have taken it upon themselves to introduce capital and technology adoption grant and tax incentive programs.
-These programs include funding for purchasing new equipment and training employees to use said equipment.
+However, purchasing equipment, training your staff to operate this equipment, and integrating it into production workflows are daunting tasks that many B.C. businesses can’t undertake alone.
+Therefore, the Canadian federal and provincial Governments introduced capital and technology adoption grant and tax incentive programs.
+These programs include funding for purchasing new equipment and upskilling employees.

 Amount of funding: British Columbia businesses can receive up to 50% of project costs (both repayable and non-repayable funding) to a maximum of $20,000,000 (must have a minimum project size of $20,000,000).